turbot/steampipe-plugin-config/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.

+The following file types are currently supported:
+- INI
+- JSON
+- YML

 Query all data in your INI files:

 ```sql